10.6. Generic Methods¶

 This is how Java is viewing the method for that particular call.
 When our driver

-program calls the method with Utility.<Drone>foo("hello", d)
+program calls the method with Utility.<Drone>foo("hello", d), we can now

-see that the method is expecting a Drone
+see that the method is expecting a Drone as the second parameter which matches

 what we provided.

-However, in the second call to foo
+However, in the second call to foo above, the type parameter is Camera, so

 the method signature becomes: